moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 ENV LANG en_US.UTF-8
 ```

 Notice how I have merged the two `RUN` instructions.
 This is mainly because it's better to use a smaller amount of intermediary layers, especially since this is supposed to be a container everybody uses as a building block.
-If you want to find out more about Docker, containers, images and layers I recommend [the official documentation on what layers are and how images are using them to their benefit](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/).
+If you want to find out more about Docker, containers, images and layers I recommend reading [the official documentation on what layers are and how images are using them to their benefit](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/).

 _As a rule of thumb: More layers if you want more flexibility, less layers if you want to save on size and complexity.
 It depends on your preferences._